khrykin/CXXProxyKit/README.md

 /*
     This class represents the non-const part of C++ interface.
-    It MUST be derived from it's non-mutable counterpart.
+    It MUST be derived from its non-mutable counterpart.
 */

 @interface MutableExampleProxy : ExampleProxy <CXXMutableProxyObject>